arogozhnikov/arogozhnikov.github.io/_posts/2015-10-15-so-you-decided-to-write-classifier.markdown

    New algorithms?
 No, never.
    Building tests to compare accuracy on public data is also nothing but wasted time.

-2. __Invent new interface.__
+2. __Invent new interface(s).__
    Users expect the structure and examples of usage to be simple?
    Bad idea.
-You have studied OOP, so now you can complex APIs!
+You have studied OOP, so now you can write complex APIs!

-   Special class trainer.
-Special class dataset.
+   You will introduce a class `Trainer`and a `Dataset` class.
-   Also you need class supervised dataset.
+   Also you need `SupervisedDataset`class.
-   And special class for sampling from supervised dataset.
+   And a special class for sampling from supervised datasets.

-   Probably you'll never implement one more sampler, such organization of code is definitely needed for the sake of OOP.
+   Probably you'll never implement one more sampler, such code organization is definitely needed for the sake of OOP.

-3. __Use your own format.__ Any successful library has it's own format.
+3. __Introduce your own data format.__ Any successful library has it's own format.
    Currently used formats are not universal.
 You need a new one.
    Binary formats (like HDF5, FITS and ROOT) are definitely bad, because you can't write a parser for those in 10 lines.

    There should be something special about your format.
    Like csv, but with custom separator.
-   Also, you will not add column names there, since algorithm doesn't require it (also, I would recommend not to check number of columns at prediction time, this would allow user to make less obvious mistakes).
+   Also, you will not add column names there, since algorithm doesn't require it (additionally, I would recommend not to check number of columns at prediction time, this would allow user to make mistakes that are hard to find).

 4. __Don't use random seed.__ At least don't do it in the way users expect.
-There are various options:
+There are various interesting options:

    1. simply never set seed, so debugging would be almost impossible.
-If algorithm didn't converge 10 times, that's because of a bad luck.
+If algorithm didn't converge 10 times in a row, that's because of a bad luck (or karma).
    2. set global random seed.
-Let reproducibility fail during multithreading
+Let reproducibility fail during multi-threading
    3. finally, introduce a special parameter `random_seed` and ignore it.
 Haha!

    <!-- theanets, nolearn, pybrain, neurolab -->